Deep-dish pizza aside, here are areas to avoid in Chicago and not look like a tourist.

 While the Chicago Cubs winning the World Series in 2016 went down in the history books (the team’s first World Series win since 1908), don’t forget there are other sports teams.
 The Chicago Bulls are the city’s NBA team and play home games at the United Center, as do the Chicago Blackhawks, who have won six Stanley Cup titles since 1926.
 The Chicago Bears’ play at Soldier Field, as do the city’s other MLB team, the Chicago White Sox.

 Don’t Wait in Line for the Willis Tower Skydeck

-Seasoned travelers know to stray beyond the city center.
+Seasoned travelers know to stray beyond any city’s center.
 But do you know which Chicago ’burbs to check out for dining, entertainment, attractions, and outdoor adventure?
-If you’re an architecture buff, head to Oak Park, the birthplace of Frank Lloyd Wright and where he raised his own family (learn more in an hour-long guided tour of the Frank Lloyd Wright Home & Studio).
-Highland Park’s Ravinia is the country’s first outdoor-music pavilion and the summer home for the Chicago Symphony Orchestra.
-In Evanston, you can easily find culture and art—including at Northwestern University’s Block Museum of Art—plus cool shared-plate restaurants like Found.
+Charming downtowns are in Lombard, Lake Forest, and Naperville, for instance.
+If you’re an architecture buff, head to Oak Park, the birthplace of Frank Lloyd Wright and where he raised his own family.
+Learn more in an hour-long guided tour of the Frank Lloyd Wright Home & Studio, or simply stroll the largest collection of Wright-designed residential homes anywhere.